fetchai/agents-aea/docs/upgrading.md

 Update the packages to the latest versions (especially protocols).

-Regenreated your own written protocols (protocol generator was updated)
+Regenerate your own written protocols (protocol generator was updated)

 ## `v1.1.1` to `v1.2.0`